Build a Predator-Proof Chicken Coop: A Complete Guide

 Thoughtful design choices make your daily chores easier while creating a fortress for your flock.
 For example, an elevated coop not only stops diggers but also saves your back.
 A double-door entry gives you a secure spot to transition in and out without a chicken making a run for it.
 These features aren’t just add-ons; they are fundamental to a coop’s safety and functionality.
 When you design your own coop, you have the power to incorporate these protective elements from the very beginning, ensuring your chickens have the safest home possible.
 Let’s look at a few key design strategies that make a world of difference.

-Elevate Your Coop Off the Ground
+Why You Should Raise Your Coop Off the Ground

 Lifting your coop off the ground is one of the simplest and most effective ways to protect your flock.
 Most digging predators, like raccoons, foxes, and weasels, will try to gain access by burrowing underneath the walls.
 When you lift the coop, you create a physical gap that stops this strategy in its tracks.
 Elevation also helps deter rodents and snakes, improves airflow to keep the coop floor dry and healthy, and prevents wood from rotting due to ground moisture.
 An elevated coop gives predators fewer places to hide and makes it much harder for them to find a weak spot to exploit.